 Students

-- Body image and lifestyle in various student populations
+- Body image and lifestyle among students

-- Physical fitness in police academy students
+- Physical fitness among police students

 Occupational groups

-- Health in shift workers
+- Health and lifestyle among shift workers

 Clinical groups